Domestic Violence in Sterling, VA (Loudoun County)—Counseling, Therapy, and Support for Victims

 Celeste is not alone.
 If your partner has been violent toward you or threatened violence, then you are not alone either.
 About 8 percent of men and about 25 percent of women experience violence from their intimate partner.
 The violence may be physical, emotional, and/or sexual, and these are all too common but very hidden realities.
 Finding safety and escaping the relationship is far more complicated than it may at first appear.
 Victims often need support from their family, friends, and a mental health professional to escape and to heal.

 If your spouse, partner, or significant other has been violent, know that it is not your fault.
-If you want support and help, know that Thriveworks Sterling has therapy for victims of domestic violence.
+If you want support and help, know that Thriveworks Loudoun County has therapy for victims of domestic violence.
 Our professionals have helped many victims find mental and physical healing after a violent relationship.